shadowings-zy/shadow-tracker/README-ENG.md

 {
   "errorType": "Customize", // the type of error, including: JS | customize | window.onerror | window.onunhandledrection
-  "errorMsg": "this is error message", // error message "lineNumber": 0, // the number of lines in the error location "columnNumber": 0 // the number of columns where the error occurred }
+  "errorMsg": "this is error message", // error message }
 ```